 One of the most iconic—and instantly recognizable—architectural features of Transformation AGO, a redesign by Frank Gehry completed in 2008, is the Allan Slaight and Emmanuelle Gattuso staircase.
-The Baroque-inspired staircase starts from the Level 2 walkway in the heart of the Gallery, and extends through the glass ceiling linking to Level 4 and 5 of the Contemporary Tower.
-The central location of the staircase helps visitors navigate the Gallery, often using it as a meeting point or a guide to the entrance and exit of the Gallery.
+The Baroque-inspired staircase starts from the Level 2 walkway in the heart of the AGO and extends through the glass ceiling linking to Level 4 and 5 of the Contemporary Tower.
+The central location of the staircase helps visitors navigate the museum, often using it as a meeting point or a guide to the entrance and exit of the building.

 The Douglas fir-clad sculptural staircase was made with romance in mind.
 Gehry purposely designed the staircase to be narrow at some points to create a space where people might bump into each other or perhaps fall in love.
 Although we haven’t heard of any staircase romances (yet), it is a photo shoot favourite for newlyweds who get married at the AGO.

 The staircase was the last and one of the most anticipated spaces to be open to the public during the Transformation AGO project.
 Photos from the construction of the staircase reveal some of its most beautiful parts of this architectural wonder.

 On your next visit, experience the AGO in a new way as you climb the staircase and catch a breathtaking view of the city from Levels 4 and 5.
 Become a Member and visit the AGO for free all year long.
 Have you snapped photos of the staircase?
 We’d love to see them!
 Make sure you tag @agotoronto on Twitter and Instagram.

 Are you an AGOinsider yet?
 If not, sign up to have stories like these delivered straight to your inbox every week.